 SHAREHOLDER ALERT: Kaskela Law LLC Announces Investigation of Faraday Future Intelligent Electric Inc. (FFIE) and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Faraday Future Intelligent Electric Inc. (NASDAQ: FFIE) (“Faraday”) on behalf of the Company’s investors.
+PHILADELPHIA, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Faraday Future Intelligent Electric Inc. FFIE ("Faraday") on behalf of the Company's investors.

 Since July 2022, shares of Faraday's common stock have declined in value from a trading price of over $7.00 per share to a current trading price of below $1.00 per share, a cumulative decline of over $6.00 per share, or 85% in value.